Pyriaxis/mondays-with-tawawa/README.md

-# nodejs-nerfnow-telegrambot
+# mondays-with-tawawa
-Telegram bot in NodeJS to serve nerf now comics.
+Telegram bot in NodeJS to serve Getsuyoubi no Tawawa. (月曜日のたわわ)

-Simple Bot written in NodeJS with Telebot to scrape Strangestone's Tweets and get the latest Getsuyoubi no Tawawa.
+Simple Bot written in NodeJS to scrape Strangestone's Tweets and get the latest Getsuyoubi no Tawawa and deliver them to subscribed telegram groups.

+Rewriting with Telegraf and ES6 practices, including testing.

 To use, build the image with Docker.